-The key to getting unstuck is ultimately letting go of the current level of comfort your success brought you, and finding the courage to change the things you can, facing your biggest fears as you take the actions that will ultimately lead to your next level of success.
-And, courage, as Brené Brown reminded us, is a heart word (the root of the world courage means ‘heart’ in French.)
+The key to getting unstuck is ultimately letting go of the current level of comfort your success brought you and finding the courage to change the things you can, facing your biggest fears as you take the actions that will ultimately lead to your next level of success.
+And, courage, as Brené Brown reminds us, is a heart word (the root of the word courage means ‘heart’ in French.)
 That’s the secret to success that most leaders will not tell you about.

-1) What have you gotten too comfortable with in your life, that is time to release or let go?
-(People, places, habits, behaviors, ideas, beliefs, etc.)
+1) What have you gotten too comfortable with, that it might be time to release it or let it go?
+(What people, places, habits, behaviors, ideas, beliefs, etc.)

-2) What are the next action steps, new habits, attitudes of behaviors that you’re gonna have to courageously ‘lean into’, to achieve your next level of success?
+2) What are the new habits, attitudes of behaviors that you’re gonna have to courageously embrace in order to achieve your next level of success?

 The answer to these questions will help you get unstuck and start moving in the direction of greater success!

-And, as far a my client and her dream of opening seven new schools, you’d be happy to know that she has successfully opened two more schools during 2015, and she just received the funding to open up three more schools in 2016!
+And, as for my client and her dream of opening seven new schools, you’d be happy to know that she has successfully opened two more schools, and she just received the funding to open up three more schools!